top of page

 • What is The BIG SWIM?

-• What do I need to do to participate?
+• What do I need to do to sign up?

-We host an information session between January and March every year to showcase the plans for each year.
-Our registration typically opens in March and historically we have sold out in as little as 24 hours.
+We host an information session early in the new year every year to outline the plans for each year.
+Our 2025 registration opens March 1 at noon AST and we have sold out in as little as 24 hours.
 We do limit our registration numbers for on-water safety purposes.
-You are welcome to contact us any time of the year, but please know that we will not permit any new swimmers to register after May, assuming we have the space to add swimmers.
+You are welcome to contact us any time of the year, but please know that we will not permit any new swimmers to register after June, assuming we have the space to add swimmers.
 If you want to sign-up for updates, please contact us at bigswimdirector@givetolive.ca.

 • Am I making a difference?